WYCE: Programs

 WYCE is funded entirely by donations from listeners and local sponsors, and operated by nearly 100 volunteers and a small paid staff.
-In addition to broadcasting via its FM transmitter, it streams audio over the internet.
+In addition to broadcasting via its FM transmitter, it streams audio over the internet and a mobile app.

 WYCE operates 24 hours a day, mostly with musical programming hosted by live presenters.
 Most shifts feature music from all of the station's standard genres.
 An early-morning block of programming features a long-standing Spanish-language program featuring Mexican music.
 On Friday mornings, the station hosts a program that focuses on local/regional music called, "Local Spins."
 The station also features a small number of prerecorded syndicated programs and community-affairs features.

 The station sponsors a variety of concerts and other events within the metropolitan Grand Rapids area.
 These include free concerts at which voluntary donations are solicited to support local charities.
 Since 2000, WYCE has presented the annual Jammie Awards, spotlighting local musicians.